The camera calibration module is a base module which is available on every rc_cube, but

 Manual calibration can be done through the Web GUI in the desired pipeline under .
 This page provides a wizard to guide the user through the calibration process.

 During calibration, the calibration grid must be detected in different poses.
 When holding the calibration grid, make sure that all black squares of the grid are completely visible and not occluded in both camera images.
 A green check mark overlays each correctly detected square.
 The correct detection of the grid is only possible if all of the black squares are detected.
 Some of the squares not being detected, or being detected only briefly might indicate bad lighting conditions, or a damaged grid.
+Squares in overexposed parts of the calibration grid are highlighted in red.
+In this case, the lighting conditions or exposure setting must be adjusted.
 A thick green border around the calibration grid indicates that it was detected correctly in both camera images.

 The quality of camera calibration heavily depends on the quality of the calibration grid.
 Calibration grids can be obtained from Roboception.